AguaClara/Textbook/AIDE/Specifications.rst

 #.
 To remove the solids without requiring power or moving mechanical parts.

 #.
-To provide a mechanism for the operator to dump poorly flocculated water before it enters the clarifier.
-This is important to reduce the recovery time when there is a flocculation failure.

-#.
 To ensure easy operation and maintenance.

 #.
 To be able to take any clarifier bay offline for maintenance while the other clarifier bays continue to operate.